movilizame/noderavel/README.md

 ## Noderavel

 Queue sync between NodeJS and Laravel using Redis driver.
-You can process Jobs dispatched from Laravel in NodeJS or biceversa.
+You can process Jobs dispatched from Laravel in NodeJS or vice versa.

 ### Install